erwindeg/reactor-examples/validation.md

 after findFirst.
 Time: 2019-06-12T11:49:55.828Z
 ```

 This is very interesting as you can see Java 8 Stream API worked as intended until findFirst().
-And although it already has the first response, but it findFirst() does not pass it down the stream until all elements get processed.
-So in our case it unnecessarily waits also for Validator2 to finish it's job and then passes down the response of Validator1.
+And although it already has the first response, but it findFirst() does not pass it down the stream until all threads who are currently in progress (not all jobs) finish their tasks and that's by design to guaranty that the application code after the stream api, won't rise any concurrent access issue to any of the data structures we are dealing with during jobs process.
+Stream API parallel mode uses by default Threadpool with the size of available processors, And in our case it unnecessarily waits also for Validator2 to finish it's job and then passes down the response of Validator1.

-So Java 8 Stream API did not work for this specific problem. //tell me more
+So Java 8 Stream API did not work efficiently for this specific problem unless extra wait for results of concurrent jobs are acceptable.

 ##Second solution: using reactive streams and project reactor